hdlx/AltAppSwitcher/README.md

 ![](./Assets/ScreenshotWin10.png)

 ## Using AltAppSwitcher:
-Get the executable from the release page https://github.com/hdlx/AltAppSwitcher/releases/.
+Get the executable from the [release page](https://github.com/hdlx/AltAppSwitcher/releases/).

 **x86_64** and **ARM64** (AArch64) architectures are available.
 Please note that I was not able to test the ARM64 one myself.